betterscientificsoftware/python-for-hpc/tutorials/python.pypi-packaging.md

     python setup.py sdist

-This creates a dist/ directory containing a compressed archive of the package (e.g. <PACKAGE_NAME>-<VERSION>.tar.gz in Linux).
-This file is your source distribution - you can check it contains what you want.
-If it does not automatically contain what you want then you might want to use a MANIFEST file - see <https://docs.python.org/distutils/sourcedist>.
+This creates a dist/ directory containing a compressed archive of the package (e.g. `<PACKAGE_NAME>-<VERSION>`.tar.gz in Linux).
+This file is your source distribution.
+If it does not automatically contain what you want, then you might consider using a MANIFEST file (see <https://docs.python.org/distutils/sourcedist>).

-Note: A <PACKAGE_NAME>.egg-info directory will also be created in your root directory containing meta-data about your distribution.
+Note: A `<PACKAGE_NAME>`.egg-info directory will also be created in your root directory containing meta-data about your distribution.
 This can safely be deleted if it is not wanted (despite the extension, this is generated even though you have not built an egg format package).

 ### Creating a wheel distribution